|

 (Address Event Representation) or in any case a proprietary protocol that

-with different digital protocols and, therefore, it is necessary to convert
+communicate data with different digital protocols and, therefore, it is

-the data towards an Event Based Communication protocol.
-For example a
+necessary to convert the data towards an Event Based Communication protocol.

-traditional digital camera needs a "pixel to event" conversion
+For example a traditional digital camera needs a "pixel to event"

 learning”, this is strictly bound to the neural network model that is